Rishabbh-Sahu/semantic_lookalike_transformers/README.md

 Run below cmd from the python terminal: <br> python semantic_lookalike_transformer.py --config_file_path=config.yaml

+#### Semantic similarity vs. tf-idf text vectorization
+1. Best representation of a sentence based on the context and words relationship which can not be achieved using tf-idf (does not consider word orders for example)
+2. tf-idf might not be able to generate a proper vector if the sentence have way too many out of vacob words while transformers outperformed most of the text vectorization on this aspect.
+3. Sentences (search space) need not to have same words to be identified as lookalike ones to the targeted sentence.

 #### Where to use:
 - To find unique semantic patterns exist in the corpus